Photos, left to right: Bob May (1939-2009); our Charity Auction Donation Room in 2015; Lalla Ward raising money for the Denville Hall trust in 2017.

 As always, 100% of the proceeds of our charity auction are given to the year’s charity beneficiary.

-This year’s annual auction will take place on Sunday, February 16, 2025 starting at noon.
+The next annual auction will take place on Sunday, February 7, 2027 starting at noon.
 On Friday and Saturday, our Auction Donation Room will be open taking merchandise donations that will be put up for auction; your contributions are welcome (see below for details).

 We Need Your Donations!